Braves Third Baseman Adonis Garcia Reportedly Signs Contract With Korean Club Team

 — Marcos Grunfeld M. (@bvenezolano) December 27, 2017

-Meanwhile, before Garcia could play in the Korean league, he must first be released by his current team who, as of press time, have yet to confirm the said development on Garcia.
+Before Garcia can play in the Korean league, he must first be released by his current team, which, as of press time, has yet to confirm his departure.

 Some analysts say Atlanta Braves would likely release the third baseman since Garcia has been struggling with his A-game recently due to some injuries.